(click here to print this page)

 - Irrigate exposed eye(s) with a generous amount of room temperature water for at least 10 minutes.

-- Call the Carolinas Poison Center for persistent irritation, swelling, pain or sensitivity to light.
+- Call the Carolinas Poison Center for ongoing irritation, swelling, pain or sensitivity to light.

 For Skin Exposure: